 It’s not always easy or obvious, but I think it’s important.
 It’s a core question of Caldwell’s talk — How public am I comfortable being? — and why that talk blew me away.
 For those of us who take pictures, she raises questions we all should answer, but there’s a bigger aspect that it’s got me starting to look at.

 Social networks and the online life so many of us live today are in many ways in direct conflict with our privacy and more importantly, our comfort levels about what information is public about us or that we share — and who we share that.
-Many of us who are older are quite uncomfortable with how much information is being gathered about us and how it’s being used — remember when I wrote a couple of weeks ago about finally deciding to use an Ad blocker?
+Many of us who are older are quite uncomfortable with how much information is being gathered about us and how it’s being used.

 What it’s got me wondering is how the kids growing up in this environment are going deal with this.
 In many ways, it’s clear this genie is out of the bottle and not going back, and while we can manage it in some ways, the future is about finding our comfort level with this, not preventing it.
 I’m now very curious how the younger generations are going to integrate all of this into their lives — this is research I’m just beginning to dig into in my spare time.

 I think privacy as we older people view it is done, and the kids are going to grow up with an entirely different mindset about public and private, and I’m fascinated to see what that means.